Supply Chain in Society

 ◎Please see our latest Sustainability Report for specific quality control initiatives.

-We believe that the most important foundation supporting our business is our human resources, and by ensuring the safety of our employees and creating an environment in which each employee can perform his or her duties with ease and satisfaction, we will lead to the sustainable development of the JES Group.
-The number of employees at the end of March 2024 was 1,868, and the headcount is increasing due to the hiring of new graduates and mid-career workers in line with business growth.
-At the same time, we promote the improvement of technical skills through various training programs, such as our own in-house training program "STEP24.
-To ensure that employees can work with peace of mind, we have established rules and regulations regarding harassment prevention and focus on human rights considerations through an internal reporting system.
-In addition, we are practicing management with well-being in mind by expanding our personnel system.
+We believe that the most important foundation supporting our business is our human resources, and by ensuring the safety of our employees and creating an environment in which each employee can perform his or her duties with sense of comfort and fulfillment, we can lead to the sustainable development of the JES Group.
+The number of employees at the end of March 2025 was 2,028, and the headcount is increasing due to the hiring of new graduates and mid-career workers in line with business growth.
+At the same time, we promote the improvement of technical skills through various training programs, such as our own in-house training program "STEP24”.
+To ensure that employees can work with peace of mind, we have established rules and regulations preventing harassment and focus on human rights through an internal reporting system.
+In addition, we are executing business with the well-being of our employees in mind by enhancing our human resources system.

-Our efforts include ensuring the safety of our employees, creating a system that allows for a variety of comfortable work styles, accepting a diverse workforce, and a human resource development plan that allows all employees to play an active role in the company.
+Our efforts include ensuring the safety of our employees, creating a system that allows for a variety of comfortable work styles, accepting a diverse workforce, and training programs that allow all employees to play an active role in the company.

 ◎Please see our latest Sustainability Report for specific safety and health management.